mtyler14/SEED_Group12/Demo 2/readme.md

 Figure #: The PI controller response showing disturbance rejection for motor 1.

+Though this works for the simulation, a Ki gain of 17.4 is not realistic for implementation.
+For the Arduino code, this unexpected acceleration of one of the motors is instead corrected for each mode of Derrick's motion.
+For example, if Derrick circles the beacon and the difference in the motors' speeds (in terms of counts) exceed 10, the controller outputs are scaled by 3.

-Hence, the control system is based on the encoder counts and angular velocity of each motor and the resulting position.
+Hence, the control system is tuned based on the encoder counts and angular velocity for each motor.
+The target position is reached with a final speed of 2.5 times the reference with minimal overshoot.
 The target objectives are successfully met with the necessary corrections to the speed based on the comparison of the motors' responses.